Agent-Centric Relation Graph for Object Visual Navigation: Experiment

-{\bf SAVN} \cite{wortsman2019learning} is a meta-reinforcement learning method, which allows the agent to adapt to the unseen environment quickly.
-Specifically, SAVN utilize WE to associate the target appearance and concept.
+{\bf SAVN} \cite{wortsman2019learning} is a meta-reinforcement learning method that allows the agent to quickly adapt to the unseen environment.
+Specifically, SAVN utilizes WEs to associate the target appearance and concept.

-{\bf ORG} \cite{du2020learning} directly utilizes DETR detection features as graph nodes to establish object relationship graphs.
-And ORG+TPN introduces the Tentative Policy Network (TPN) module to escape from deadlocks.
+{\bf ORG} \cite{du2020learning} directly utilizes Faster RCNN \cite{ren2015faster} detection feature as graph nodes to establish object relationship graphs.
+ORG+TPN introduces the Tentative Policy Network (TPN) module to escape from deadlocks.
+ORG (DETR) implies DETR as the detection module, and ORG+TPN (DETR) does the same.

-{\bf VTNet} \cite{du2021vtnet} introduces a visual transformer that leverages two newly designed spatial-aware descriptors and fuses them to achieve the final visual representation.
-And VTNet+TPN indicates VTNet of utilizing the TPN module to improve the navigation effectiveness.
+{\bf VTNet} \cite{DBLP:conf/iclr/DuY021} introduces a visual transformer that leverages two newly designed spatial-aware descriptors and fuses them to achieve the final visual representation.
+VTNet+TPN denotes that VTNet utilizes the TPN module to improve navigation effectiveness.